 Transportation in Natural Tunnel State Park

 Located in southwestern Virginia just a few miles from the Tennessee border, Natural Tunnel State Park sits about 13 miles north of Gate City, Virginia, and 20 miles north of Kingsport, Tennessee.
-The park is easily accessible by RV or car, as it is located just about a mile off of Route 23 N/ Route 58 W.
+The park is easily accessible by RV or car, as it is located just about a mile off of US 23 N and US 58 W.

-Once inside the park though, visitors should be mindful of more difficult roads to reach the campgrounds.
-The road to reach Cove View and Lover’s Leap Campground is narrow and steep, so drive with caution.
+Once inside the park, though, visitors should be mindful of more difficult roads to reach the campgrounds.
+The road to reach Cove View and Lover’s Leap Campground is narrow and steep, so all drivers, no matter the size of your rig, should drive with caution.
 Parking is available at the campsites as well as at various parking areas sprinkled throughout the park, including at the Cove Ridge Center and Swim Complex, the Wilderness Road Historical Area, and the chairlift area.

 Campgrounds and parking in Natural Tunnel State Park